Badgerati/Pode/docs/Tutorials/Caching.md

 Add-PodeCacheStorage -Name 'Redis' @params
 ```

-And then to use the storage, pass the name to the `-Storage` parameter:
+Then to use the storage, pass the name to the `-Storage` parameter:

 ```powershell
 Add-PodeRoute -Method Get -Path '/' -ScriptBlock {